 Interactive webinar: Protecting the Hearing Health of Young People in the Americas

-PAHO invites this interactive webinar to raise awareness about hearing loss often called the invisible disability not just because of the lack of visible symptoms, but because it has been stigmatized in communities and ignored by policymakers (WHO 2021).
+PAHO invited this interactive webinar to raise awareness about hearing loss often called the invisible disability not just because of the lack of visible symptoms, but because it has been stigmatized in communities and ignored by policymakers (WHO 2021).

 Recent findings reveal that not only teenage hearing loss is on the rise, but also reveal that teens are aware of the risks, yet still choose not to protect their hearing.
 It is estimated that 1 in 5 teenagers exhibit at least a slight hearing loss, this increase is due in large part to the ever-present earbuds or headphones attached to smartphones and portable music players, that cause a frequent exposure to loud, high-intensity leisure noise which ultimately affects the hearing threshold (Rhee, et al. 2019).